mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Katagiri Roshi:** Hmm?

 **Questioner:** I’m just trying to figure out...
-It’s always confusing to me, in Soto Zen, what effort looks like, you know, how you do it.
+It’s always confusing to me, in Sōtō Zen, what effort looks like, you know, how you do it.

 **Katagiri Roshi:** Well, usually, you direct yourself to the practice, don’t you?
 That is very common.
 It’s not confusing.
 So using your body and your consciousness, anyway, in the physical body and the psychological situation, then you do what?
 Practice, we say.
 Practice means using a certain form, and then jump [in], put your body and mind in it.
 That is our practice.
 Like putting your body and mind in a bathtub.